Coayer/minutePing/README.md

 Visit http://micropython.org/webrepl/.
 Enter your board's IP address and WebREPL password and upload the new `config.json` file with the "Send a file" option.
 To fetch the existing `config.json` file from the board, use the "Get a file" option.
 Click the terminal widget and press `CTRL+C` to stop minutePing.
 The board will then reboot automatically.

+#### Service status webpage

+Enter your board's IP address into a browser to see the current status of the monitored services.

 ## Configuration